heig-iict-ida/PLACAT/README.md

 1. Download and unzip the folder [data](https://drive.google.com/file/d/1Jk-OXLyS1RAlUquwGLEvUpACIbws5amf/view?usp=sharing) into the root of the repository.
 2. Download the file [pytorch_model.bin](https://drive.google.com/file/d/1g2wl_A7qhZXZAscNgU47ism9SahrUt47/view?usp=sharing) into the `bert-model/` folder.
-3. Install the dependencies (into an virtual environment if you want) with `conda install --file requirements.txt` (you might need to add `conda-forge`'s channel: `conda config --add channels conda-forge` and then `conda config --set channel_priority strict`).
+3. Install the dependencies (into an virtual environment if you want) with `conda install --file requirements.txt` (you might need to add `conda-forge`'s channel: `conda config --add channels conda-forge` and then `conda config --set channel_priority strict`.
+You might as well need to install some packages "by hand").
 4. Run `python -m spacy download en_core_web_lg` to download the model used by the neuralcoref module to enable pronouns resolution.
 5. Execute `./run_backend.sh` to run PLACAT
 6. Either test the application on the simulator in Dialogflow, or use the `qa.py` script to test one question: `python qa.py -q Who is Roger Federer ?`